 In addition, you can stay at a hotel in Boston and take several different day trips – seeing different attractions and maybe even a different state.
 Within a short driving distance, you’ll find historic towns, coastal cities, family attractions, and sandy beaches.
-While there are so many different options, here are some of our favorite day trips from Boston.
+While there are many options, here are some of our favorite day trips from Boston.

 The Best Day Trips From Boston